-Annual Meeting:

-The landlord must hold annual meetings with the tenants.
+Annual Meeting: The landlord must hold annual meetings with the tenants.
 The landlord must hold the first annual meeting within 16 months of the Occupancy Date of the complex.
 After that, the landlord must hold a meeting within 6 months of the landlord's fiscal year end.
 The landlord must give you written notice of the annual meeting.
-The notice will include information on any refund fund, the reserve fund and, if your rent is based on a share of costs, the revenue and expenditures of the complex.
+The notice will include information on any refund fund and, if the landlord is a non-profit corporation, any reserve fund the landlord maintains for the complex.
+Also, if your rent is based on a share of the operating costs of the complex, the landlord will provide information about revenue and expenditures of the complex.
 At the meeting, you can comment on the information the landlord provides and the operation of the complex.

-Rent Increases:

-Since your landlord is a non-profit corporation, the rents usually have to cover all of the complex's costs.
-The landlord may raise or lower your rent each year if:

-- the costs for things like utilities, property taxes, maintenance and insurance go up or down; - the landlord has to make repairs that cannot be paid for out of the reserve fund e.g. replace the roof or the heating system; - there are vacant units where the landlord is not collecting any rent; - the landlord increases or decreases the amount of money being put into a refund fund or a reserve fund.

-Non-profit life lease complexes are not subject to rent regulation or the annual rent increase guideline under The Residential Tenancies Act.
+Rent Increases: (Insert if the landlord is a non-profit corporation) Since your landlord is a non-profit corporation, the rents usually have to cover all of the complex's costs.
+The landlord may raise or lower your rent each year if: the costs for things like utilities, property taxes, maintenance and insurance go up or down; the landlord has to make repairs that cannot be paid for out of any reserve fund e.g. replace the roof or the heating system; there are vacant units where the landlord is not collecting any rent; the landlord increases or decreases the amount of money being put into a refund fund or a reserve fund.
+Non-profit life lease complexes are not subject to rent regulation or the annual rent increase guideline under The Residential Tenancies Act .
 However, if the landlord increases the rent, you may ask the Residential Tenancies Branch to review and determine the rent.